Person kayaking in the Daintree Rainforest

 • Beaches

 The lush and diverse ecosystem of K’gari’s Pile Valley is the only place on Earth where rainforests grow on sand dunes – which is a big part of the reason it nabbed a spot on the UNESCO World Heritage list.
 Thousand-year-old satinay trees stretch high into the sky, creating a majestic canopy that exceeds 50 metres.
 You can experience the marvels of this rare natural wonder on foot by following the four-kilometre Pile Valley circuit track, starting and ending at Central Station.
-Pack a picnic to enjoy along the way, but stay alert from dingoes roaming the rainforest.
+Pack a picnic to enjoy along the way, but stay alert to dingoes roaming the rainforest.

 Melissa Woodley